-Your role as a parent is to decide on what your baby is going to eat, when and where ….. and then take a step back.
+As a parent, your role is to decide on what your baby is going to eat, when and where ….. and then take a step back.
 Your baby’s role is to decide if, and in what order, to eat.
 This is called the Division of Responsibility in feeding (Satter 2000).
 The key here is to let your baby be in charge of what he chooses to pick up, play with, throw on the floor or put into his mouth, as messy as that sounds!

 You can still practice the Division of Responsibility when spoon feeding, just be sure to follow your baby’s cues.
-If his mouth is open it means that he is willing to accept the food.
+When their mouth is open, it means that he is willing to accept the food.
 If it’s clamped shut or he turns his head away, take that as a ‘no’.

 He’ll open his mouth again when he’s ready to eat.
 Either way, let him use his hands, have his own spoon……..it’s even ok if he decides to rub it into his hair!
 It’s all part of the sensory experience of food and ultimately learning how to eat.